neoforged/.github/primers/1.21.6/index.md

     - `ClientboundShowDialogPacket` - Opens a new dialog screen.
     - `ServerboundCustomClickActionPacket` - Sends a custom action to the server.
 - `net.minecraft.server.dialog`
+    - `ActionButton` - A button that can perform some `Action` on click.
     - `ButtonListDialog` - A dialog modal that has some number of colums to click buttons of.
-    - `ClickAction` - A button that can perform some `ClickEvent` on click.
     - `CommonButtonData` - The data that is associated with every button within a dialog modal.
     - `CommonDialogData` - The data that is associated with every dialog modal.
     - `ConfirmationDialog` - A dialog modal wheter you can either click yes or no.
     - `Dialog` - The base interface that defines some dialog modal.
+    - `DialogAction` - The action to perform typically after some action button is clicked.
     - `DialogListDialog` - A scrollable list of buttons that lead to other dialogs.
     - `Dialogs` - A datapack bootstrap registering `Dialog`s.
     - `DialogTypes` - A registry of map codecs to encode some dialog model.
-    - `InputFormDialog` - A dialog that takes in some input from the user.
+    - `Input` - A handler that maps some key to an `InputControl`.
     - `MultiActionDialog` - A scrollable list of actions arrange in columns.
-    - `MultiActionInputFormDialog` - A screen that accepts user inputs with multiple submit actions.
     - `NoticeDialog` - A simple screen with one action in the footer.
     - `ServerLinksDialog` - A scrollable list of links received from the server, arrange in columns.
     - `SimpleDialog` - A dialog that defines the main actions that can be taken.
+- `net.minecraft.server.dialog.action`
+    - `Action` - A general operation to perform on some input, usually a button click.
-    - `SimpleInputFormDialog` - A screen that accepts user inputs with one submit action.
+    - `ActionTypes` - A registry of map codecs to encode some action.
+    - `CustomTemplate` - Builds a command and requests the server to run it.
+    - `CustomAll` - Builds a custom server click action from all inputs and requests the server to run it.
+    - `ParsedTemplate` - A template that encodes some string similar to how function macros work.
+    - `StaticAction` - An action that fires a `ClickEvent` on activation.
 - `net.minecraft.server.dialog.body`
     - `DialogBody` - A body element describing the content between the title and actions/inputs.
     - `DialogBodyTypes` - A registry of map codecs to encode some body.